 The Dublin Drama League, founded in 1919, was organized in reaction to the increasingly narrow focus of the Abbey, and its founders sought to incorporate European modernist drama into “a vision of…national life other than that of cottage and tenement.”
 Elaine Sisson has noted that the League’s choice of plays was calculated to resonate with contemporary political concerns, but this extended rather than compromised its choice of productions; Eugene O’Neill, Chekhov, Pirandello, Strindberg, and Ernst Toller were among the playwrights whose work was staged.
 Of these, Eugene O’Neill’s work is particularly notable since it was censored in Britain and the United States.
-There was no legislative censorship of Irish theatres, although theatres – particularly the Abbey – operated under financial and ideological pressures, and the decision to stage O’Neill was almost certainly intended to provoke cultural conservatives.
+There was no legislative censorship of Irish theatres, although theatres – particularly the Abbey – operated under financial and ideological pressures, and the decision to stage O’Neill was almost certainly intended to annoy cultural conservatives.
 The Dublin Drama League collaborated with W.B.
 Yeats and Lennox Robinson, directors of the Abbey, to stage plays in the Abbey’s new space, the Peacock Theatre, which, as Sisson notes, was “painted that most bohemian of 1920s colours, peacock blue.”
 The Peacock was the first home to the Gate Theatre Studio, under the direction of Hilton Edwards and Micheál Mac Liammóir, who were intent on producing what Edwards described as “the ‘Theatre Theatrical”, a theatre that would draw attention to the artifice of all theatrical forms, including naturalism.
-This provoked further innovations at the Abbey.
+This generated further innovations at the Abbey.
 The influence of this dynamism on Samuel Beckett, who is himself arguably the greatest influence on contemporary drama, can be precisely located in Beckett’s attendance at productions of Yeats’s Resurrection and The King of the Great Clock Tower, both produced by the Abbey in August 1934.

 Theatrical design also reflects British and Continental modernist influences.
 Irish playwright Denis Johnston was inspired by the London Gate Theatre’s production of Georg Keiser’s expressionist play, From Morn to Midnight, and Johnston collaborated with artist Norah McGuinness to design a set that “exteriorize[d] the psychological interiority of the play”, for a production at the Peacock Theatre.
 Yet modernist designs were also used for productions on the Abbey’s main stage.
 Yeats collaborated with designer Edward Gordon Craig for his 1911 production of The Hour-Glass, for which Craig designed hinged flats that framed screens through which light was projected to achieve specific effects.
-Yeats’s techniques underwent another major shift when “symbolic light” was replaced with the symbolism of the mask and the dance, as in the plays that became For Plays for Dancers (1921).
+Yeats’s techniques underwent another major shift when “symbolic light” was replaced with the symbolism of the mask and the dance, as in the plays that became Four Plays for Dancers (1921).
 Inspired by Ezra Pound’s knowledge of Japanese Noh, these plays reject the convention of the stage (along with other identifiable characteristics of European North America) and in so doing “intrude upon the real”.
-The fourth wall was transgressed, in a different way, by Brendan Behan, whose agitprop inspired The Quare Fellow (1954) was performed at The Pike theatre in Dublin, and An Giall (1958, translated as The Hostage) at the Damer Theatre led to important collaborations with Joan Littlewood’s Theatre Workshop in Stratford, London, with its pioneering and pastiche that can be understood as articulations of a Late Modernist aesthetic.
+The fourth wall was transgressed, in a different way, by Brendan Behan, whose agitprop-inspired The Quare Fellow (1954) was performed at The Pike theatre in Dublin.
+An Giall (1958, translated as The Hostage), performed at the Damer Theatre in Dublin led to important collaborations with Joan Littlewood’s Theatre Workshop in Stratford, London, a theatre known for its pioneering pastiche (as in Oh What a Lovely War (1963)), which can be interpreted as an articulation of a Late Modernist aesthetic.

 Irish Modernism or Irish Modernisms?